 Sometimes it’s not possible to select one skin tone because of shadows.
 If a shot uses Rembrandt lighting, for example, one side of your actor will be more heavily lit.

 There are ways to get around this.
-You can try applying multiple instances of the skin smoothing filter, selecting different tones with built-in skin detection tools.
+You can try applying multiple instances of the skin smoothing filter, and selecting different tones with built-in skin detection tools.
 You’ll need to blend these areas carefully.
 What I would recommend is using the method described below to track and isolate skin tones with an articulated matte.

 Some tools have an option to use a matte layer or mask but about half do not.
-Some have skin detection and matte tools in plug-ins work quite well, but when fixing skin on someone who has hair and skin that are similar in color (like me!), the hair is often affected.
-I’ve found that I have the most flexibility and least frustration if duplicate the footage onto two layers.
+Some have skin detection and matte tools in plug-ins that work quite well, but when fixing skin on someone who has hair and skin that are similar in color (like me!), the hair is often affected.
+I’ve found that I have the most flexibility and least frustration if duplicate the footage into two layers.
 The bottom layer will remain as is.
 The top layer will contain a rotoscoped, articulated track matte, or garbage matte, of the skin.